RavensbourneWebMedia/UX-design/projects/nmmaps/README.md

 	If visitors don't understand the interface (*does this look like a button?* and *how am I meant to tap this?* kind of questions) then they won't interact with the piece.

-### Dos :smile:

-* Asking visitors to collect items / complete tasks
-* Use characters / stories to convey factual information
-* Make sure that you **explain the interface** to your visitors (don't force it on everyone, but make it available if someone is lost)
-* How can you let people experience the same piece without creating bottle-necks? **Non-linear narratives** and experience that don't rely on a single entry point can help manage the *traffic* in the gallery space.
-* **Randomisation** of content, so that visitors are not exposed to the same content.

 ### Technology

 Your starting point is a 32" touch screen (red rectangle in the image below) with audio output and internet connection.

-Your proposal can add extra technology on top of that, as long as it fits with your `key message`.
+Your proposal can add extra technology on top of that, as long as it fits with your [key message](#key-message).

 ![](assets/touch-screen.jpg)